Last updated: October 9th, 2023

 The consensus is that electric scooters are better off with suspension.

-That’s no surprise: their small wheels transmit every imperfection in the ground, so a little cushioning makes a big difference.
+That’s no surprise.
+E-scooters’ small wheels transmit every imperfection in the ground, so a little cushioning makes a big difference.

 But suspension also adds to the price tag, and potentially the weight.
 This poses a problem if price or portability are major factors in your decision.

 What’s more, not all suspension is created equal.
 It’s generally simplistic and non-adjustable, but as we’ll see below, some systems are still better than others.

 Do electric scooters even have suspension?